silentorb/marloth-story/books/fairytale/part2.md

 "Nurse!" the King shouted.
 "What sort of state did you find that boy in?"

 "Why, he was in pretty sore shape.
-I had to sew back a couple limbs and patch up his innards a good deal, but I'm good at that sort of thing.
+I had to sew back a couple of limbs and patch up his innards, but I'm good at that sort of thing.
 Before long, he was up and about as though nothing had happened!"

 The King's face contorted with rage.

 "Have you lost your wits?
 That was no boy!
 It was a bloody zombie!"

-<div class="scene-break">* * *</div>
+* * *

 Once the sounds of her mother's ranting faded into the distance, Adelle relaxed and backed away from the door.
 What she needed now was some real